![]() |

 Voice sounds like croak, in case of alarm it sounds very frequently and long.

-Bird nests by pairs on the ground among thick prickly bush or cactuses; in
+Bird nests by pairs on the ground among thick prickly bush or cactuses; in clutch

-parents before migration to wintering.
+migration to wintering.

 Cactus hawkmoth (Cactosphinx cactivora)